Interview by Meritxell Rosell

 It is an overlapping of layers that you add to your life for varying reasons.
-I think that my curiosity for art comes from my mother who is an artist and an art teacher.
-Technology has always interested me, but I suppose that I learnt what I needed to know through studying multimedia engineering, knowledge, that I later applied mainly to creative pieces and projects but with a clear objective, which therefore resulted in pieces designed to fulfil a function.
+I think my curiosity for art comes from my mother, an artist and art teacher.
+Technology has always interested me, but I suppose that I learnt what I needed to know through studying multimedia engineering, the knowledge that I later applied mainly to creative pieces and projects but with a clear objective, which therefore resulted in pieces designed to fulfil a function.

-They are pieces that are produced in my studio Onionlab and they include mappings on facades, VR experiences and contents for exhibitions.
-My purely artistic facet comes from my necessity to work on projects where there is no clear and well-defined objective.
+They are pieces that are produced in my studio, Onionlab, and they include mappings on facades, VR experiences and content for exhibitions.
+My purely artistic facet comes from my necessity to work on projects without clear and well-defined objectives.

-It is very complicated to answer this question, but maybe the hardest projects which have also been the most rewarding ones are the mapping that we did for the Mapping festival and which was projected onto the Geneva Museum of Art and History: “Evolució”, the contents that we made for the Spanish Pavillion in the World Expo of Korea and the piece “Towards Biology” that we produced with and for the Ricardo Bofill Taller de Arquitectura for the Venice Biennale.
+It is very complicated to answer this question.
+Still, maybe the hardest projects, which have also been the most rewarding ones, are the mapping that we did for the Mapping festival and which was projected onto the Geneva Museum of Art and History: “Evolució”, the contents that we made for the Spanish Pavillion in the World Expo of Korea and the piece “Towards Biology” that we produced with and for the Ricardo Bofill Taller de Arquitectura for the Venice Biennale.

-The most difficult of these three was definitely the second, for its complexity and the dynamics that you find in the mounting of a piece at a universal expo.
+The most difficult of these three was definitely the second, for its complexity and the dynamics that you find in mounting a piece at a universal expo.

-In WordsOfData I want to reflect the overload of information that we get from social networks and how this ends up affecting us in a negative way, through a lack of concentration, a lack of confidence, a sense of emptiness and stress.
-The idea of #wordsofdata is to take all this information and use it to generate the exact opposite, audio-visual structures that are serene, repetitive, hypnotic and allow us to escape and feel calm and content for a few minutes.
+In WordsOfData, I want to reflect on the overload of information we get from social networks and how this affects us negatively through a lack of concentration, confidence, a sense of emptiness and stress.
+The idea of #wordsofdata is to take all this information and use it to generate the exact opposite, audio-visual structures that are serene, repetitive, and hypnotic, allowing us to escape and feel calm and content for a few minutes.

 In order to do this, I start with a concept or tag, for example, #death and collect thousands of Tweets that I can use as material to build on.
-Specifically for the piece “#death” for example, I represent each #death Tweet with a dot and I modify its intensity or size according to the number of re-tweets or the number of followers that its owner has.
-Finally, I apply this in movement on a surface or in a way that for me symbolises the concept “Death” .
+Specifically for the piece “#death”, I represent each #death Tweet with a dot and modify its intensity or size according to the number of re-tweets or the number of followers its owner has.
+Finally, I apply this in movement on a surface or in a way that symbolises the concept of “Death” for me.

 Where do you see taking your work into?

-Honestly, I would like to continue moving around in a loop for a long time, tackling and researching the same concept in different mediums, formats and techniques.
+I would like to continue moving around in a loop for a long time, tackling and researching the same concept in different mediums, formats and techniques.
 Research and experimentation are for me the most beautiful features of art.
-Although one of the things that will influence that experimentation is without a doubt technology, the eternal ally.
+Although one of the things that will influence that experimentation is, without a doubt, technology, the eternal ally.

 What is your chief enemy of creativity?